Minecraft Installer

 APT Repository

-The easiest way to install this software is to add my APT repository to your /etc/apt/sources.list file - simply append these two lines to the bottom of the file:
+The easiest way to install this software is by adding my personal APT repository to your /etc/apt/sources.list file.

 Then install it in the usual manner - for the client package: